paviad/elvenar-neighborly-help-clicker/README.md

 ## Troubleshooting

-If the script fails and stops running, you can simply restart it, just remember to ensure that `cmd.exe` window is on the same monitor as the game window and that the neighborly help buttons are visible when the script starts.
+If the script fails and stops running, you can simply restart it, just remember it looks for the game window on "Display #1".
+Also make sure that the neighborly help buttons are visible when the script starts.

 ## Windows Desktop Shortcut